 Autumn Sewing Ideas

 Nature’s timeless colors of autumn – shades of reds, golds, oranges, browns, and tans nearly invite us to our sewing work-spaces.
-Now is a great time to add to our fall wardrobe and home decor.
+Now is a great time to add to our fall wardrobe and home décor with a few quick to sew items.

 Bed Sheets as Fabric Yardage